mkmmandal/ML_Sales-Prediction/README.md

 # ML_Sales-Prediction
 This is an end-to-end Machine Learning Project from Defining problem to building an app working on the ML model.

-In this project we have to predict the sales of various grocery items.
+In this project we have to predict the sales of various products.
 Data is coming from Kaggle Ongoing Competition Dataset.(https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data)

 After EDA, Data visualization, I deployed various Regression Models and then chose the best model based on RMSE.
 After that some parameters hypertuning for better results.
 Then I create an app that will be predicting the sales amount based on this model.